 Tutor: Amy Ku Redler

-We are delighted to bring this VTCT Level 3 Certificate in Thai Massage course to our Brighton venue for the first time, this Autumn 2019 with highly experienced tutor, Amy Ku Redler.
+We are delighted to bring this VTCT Level 3 Certificate in Thai Massage course to our beautiful new Sussex venue for the first time, this Autumn 2019 with highly experienced tutor, Amy Ku Redler.

 *Early Bird Discount – Book and pay in full on or before 31st May and claim £100 discount!